 At first, negotiating your hourly rate can feel awkward.
 But it's an essential part of the process.
 You may be offered a specific rate of pay or be asked what you think is an appropriate rate for your services.
 Rehearse what you'll say, so you respond confidently.
 To help with your negotiations:

 Do your research.
 Consider what your skills, experience and qualifications are, think about any other relevant factors, such as whether you want to work certain hours or days, then decide on the hourly rate you'd be happy with.

-When discussing pay, be prepared to discuss your research into other similar roles.
+At the interview, let the person hiring bring up the subject of pay.
+You want to have a chance to describe your skills, experience and suitability for the role first.
 Be confident about the ways in which you could bring value to the job and why you deserve to be paid a good rate for the responsibilities you'll have.

 Discuss your costs being paid if you go with a client to an event, use your own car for outings, etc.

 Make concessions if you can.
 This indicates your willingness to be flexible and your interest in having the job.
 Avoid being aggressive or unreasonable.
 No one likes to feel bullied or pushed too far; effective negotiations are win-win.
 Politely refuse the job if you believe the pay is unreasonable for the work you would be doing.
 Say thank you.
-Whatever the outcome, treat the client with respect and maintain a positive attitude.
+Whatever the outcome, treat the client and their family with respect and maintain a positive attitude.